memgraph/documentation/pages/help-center/faq.md

 ### Is data automatically indexed during import?

 No, data is not automatically indexed during import.
-You need to [create a label or label-property indexes](/fundamentals/indexes) manually once the import is finished.
+It would be best to [create label or label-property indexes](/fundamentals/indexes) manually, preferably before importing relationships to speed up relationship import as well.

 ### What languages can be used to communicate with the database?